 The beauty of this approach is that you fail fast — or rather, fail constantly, in small ways from which you may learn.
 Conjure in your mind the spectre of the last project of $300M or more that you heard of that was simply never turned on.
 Holding that image in your mind, ask yourself how much trouble it’s worth to always be releasable, having a fully tested project that can be evaluated during the entire course of the project to avoid a catastrophic failure.

-The Freedom of How hearkens back to Computer Science 101: if a module is truly independent, then you're truly free to change its implementation without disrupting the system.
-This is drilled into us as students.
-But the modern age of GitHub-based open source has made this even more important.
-It is perhaps more apparent to professional programmers who code everyday than to executives, but the world of programming has changed.
+The Freedom of How hearkens back to Computer Science 101: If a module is truly independent, then you’re truly free to change its implementation without disrupting the system.
+This is drilled into us as students, but the modern age of GitHub-based open source has made this even more important.
+It’s perhaps more apparent to professional programmers who code everyday than to executives, but the world of programming has changed.
 Programming is now largely about how to choose and stitch together open-source software to avoid work as much as possible.
 This is what Larry Wall called Laziness — a fundamental virtue of a programmer, and now a fundamental means of decreasing risk on a project and saving money for the taxpayer.

 As in fictional multi-dimensional chess, there are indeed many dimensions of choice, or lack of choice.
 Ask yourselves these questions:

 - Do you have the freedom to deploy the project gradually, one component at a time, or have you been forced (perhaps with your own complicity) into accepting the idea that the project is an “all or nothing” launch?
 For example, in replacing a legacy system, do you have the freedom given to you by the “strangler pattern?”